Music or medicine – are you thinking you have to make a choice?

 — Ryan O’Mealey, Director of Music Admission, Financial Aid and Enrollment, Northwestern University Bienen School of Music

-— Brad Andrews, Director of Music Admissions, University of Redlands School of Music
+— Brad Andrews, Director of Music Admissions, University of Redlands Conservatory of Music

 This page has helped me tremendously by giving me the confidence to pursue music and medicine!
 I am pursuing a BA in Music and completing all of the pre-reqs for pharmacy school!
 So far it has been fine but I am going into my second year and classes are getting tougher.
 I also struggle with feeling inadequate for applying for Pharmacy school but that also serves as my biggest motivator.
 Biggest advice is to complete AP classes in high school and to plan out most/all of your courses before/around the time when you start school.

 Thank you for your comments and great advice!

 Which specific colleges in the US have strong pre-med and music performance programs as well as opportunities to major and get degrees in both fields?

 There are many factors that go into choosing a college that will provide you with the kind of education that will take you where you think you want to go.
 See our article How to choose the best school for yourself.
 If you do want to study music AND prepare to be able to go on to medical school, you’ll want to consider schools where you can double major.
 Note that we do offer fee-based consulting for students/parents who need more focused assistance than they can find on MajoringInMusic.com.
 Simply contact us regarding this service.